sabre-io/Baikal/README.md

 Head to [sabre.io/baikal][2] for information about installation, upgrading and troubleshooting.

-A German Tutorial about installation of Baïkal, using it together with Thunderbird, Android and DavX5, sharing calendars, database maintenance and security can be found [here][6].
+A German tutorial about installation of Baïkal, using it together with Thunderbird, Android and DavX5, sharing calendars, database maintenance and security can be found [here][6].

 Upgrading
 ---------